 Sermon Builder provides a variety of export options.

 - Share: Make your sermon document public or share it with a group (you can enable group collaboration to allow others in your group to edit the document).
 Learn more about working with documents.

 - Preach: Enter preaching mode to view a speaker-friendly version of your sermon document.
 Learn more about preaching mode.

 Export: View several options to export your sermon:

 - Send to Proclaim exports your sermon slides to Proclaim.
 (Proclaim must be installed on your computer, requires a separate software license.)

 - Post to Logos Sermons uploads your sermon text, handout, and question document to Logos Sermons.

 - Export to PowerPoint sends your sermon slides to Microsoft PowerPoint.

 - Print / Export opens a dialog allowing you to print your sermon text, copy it to your clipboard, or save it in a variety of file formats, including PDF, HTML, or Word.

-Note: When you click Print/Export from the panel menu , Logos opens the Publish dialog.
+Note: When you click Print/Export from the panel menu, Logos open the Print / Export dialog.